NERSC/timemory/source/tools/timemory-timem/README.md

     -v, --verbose                  Verbose output
-    -q, --quiet                    Suppress as much reporting as possible -d, --sample-delay             Set the delay before the sampler starts (seconds) -f, --sample-freq              Set the frequency of the sampler (number of interrupts per second --disable-sample               Disable sampling completely
+    -q, --quiet                    Suppress as much reporting as possible -d, --sample-delay             Set the delay before the sampler starts (seconds) -f, --sample-freq              Set the frequency of the sampler (number of interrupts per second) --disable-sample               Disable UNIX signal-based sampling.
+                                   Sampling is the most common culprit for timem hanging (i.e. failing to exit after the child process exits)
     -e, --events, --papi-events    Set the hardware counter events to record (ref: `timemory-avail -H | grep PAPI`) --disable-papi                 Disable hardware counters
-    -o, --output                   Write intermediate data to an output process-specific file.
-Some metrics, such as those associated with timers, may report intermediate values (e.g. starting timestamps as number of "seconds")
+    -o, --output                   Write results to JSON output file.
+                                   Use:
+                                   - '%p' to encode the process ID
+                                   - '%j' to encode the slurm job ID
+                                   - '%r' to encode the MPI comm rank
+                                   - '%s' to encode the MPI comm size E.g. '-o timem-output-%p'.
+                                   If verbosity >= 2 or debugging is enabled, will also write sampling data to log file.
     -s, --shell                    Enable launching command via a shell command (if no arguments, $SHELL is used) --shell-flags                  Set the shell flags to use (pass as single string as leading dashes can confuse parser) [default: -i]
 ```